 In order to be considered for a graduate program, you will need a reasonably high GPA (minimum 3.0), especially in the subject area of the new degree program, as well as letters of recommendation from professors who know you and can write honestly about you.
 It would be good to have attended an academic conference, to have conducted independent research, and/or to have graduated with honors.

-The American Association of Geographers publishes an annual Guide to Geography Programs in the Americas: this is a good starting point to find out about graduate schools.
+The American Association of Geographers publishes an annual Guide to Geography Programs in the Americas: this is a good starting point to find out about graduate programs.

 Please ask your academic advisor for specific information about graduate school!
 UMW grads are currently enrolled in graduate programs at the University of Tennessee, the University of Kentucky, and Ohio University.